 How Does an LED Emit the Light?
-Its Working Principle & Types
+Its Symbol & Types

 A light-emitting diode (LED) is a semiconductor device that emits visible light when an electric current is passed through it.
-LEDs are used in various applications, including indicator lights on electronic devices, traffic signals, and illuminated signs.
-In this article, we will discuss the working, characteristics, and applications of LED.
+It is used in various applications, including indicator lights on electronic devices, traffic signals, and illuminated signs.
+In this article, we will discuss its working, characteristics, and applications.

 LED (Light Emitting Diode)